gvwilson/thirdbit/_posts/2004/2004-09-13-guards-guards.md

 <p><a href="http://www.eclipse.org/">Eclipse</a> and <a href="http://subversion.tigris.org">Subversion</a> made me feel like one of those poor guys today.
 Here's what happened:</p>

 <p>1.
-I checked out a copy of <a href="http://pyre.third-bit.com/hippo">Hippo</a> onto my laptop, and created a directory in which to do the training exercise we've assigned to the incoming students.</p>
+I checked out a copy of Hippo onto my laptop, and created a directory in which to do the training exercise we've assigned to the incoming students.</p>

 <p>2.
 I fired up <a href="http://www.eclipse.org/">Eclipse</a> to create a Java project in that directory.
 I put my Java source files in a sub-directory called <code>src</code>, the JAR files my project needed in a sub-directory called <code>lib</code>, and created an empty directory called <code>bin</code> for <a href="http://www.eclipse.org/">Eclipse</a> to put compiled class files in.
 I used <code>svn&nbsp;add</code> to add all three directories to the repository.</p>